MattHodges94/polling-app/README.md

 * Make sure Gulp is installed globally
 * Run `npm i`
 * Run `gulp serve` to begin development server (http://localhost:8080/)

+Notes:
+bin/www no longer in use, app.js is used to start the server so that the websockets can be served over https